demon2202/Medidiagnose-ai/README.md

 A full-stack medical AI application that combines machine learning models and deep learning to assist with symptom-based disease diagnosis, cancer screening, heart risk assessment, and medical image analysis — all from a single, unified interface.

-> ⚠️ **Disclaimer:** This application is for **educational purposes only**.
-It is not a substitute for professional medical advice, diagnosis, or treatment.
-Always consult a qualified healthcare professional.

 </div>

 ---